korenmiklos/2020-08-23-eea/instructor-notes.md

 The key objective of this lesson is to make learners comfortable navigating the folders on their computer and accessing files from *different* folders using relative paths.
 It is also important that they can look into .csv files without messing them up in Excel or other spreadsheet editor.

+Before starting the lesson, make sure to remind learners to unzip the folder.
+In windows it might look like it's a normal folder (rather than zipped).

+Remind that man command does not work in Git-Bash.
+You should type help -- <command> instead.

 ### Topics and commands to cover

 `pwd`, `ls`, `cd`, `mkdir`, `head`, `cp`